 The way to get ahead at your job is to give your employer a positive ROI.
 Coasting may be fine in some jobs, but to get ahead, create goodwill first by creating a value surplus.

-It was only when the tables turned going from employee to employer did I see the Bill in myself.
+It was only when the tables turned going from employee to employer did I saw the Bill in myself.

 Even if your employer is breaking even on their investment in you, you’re a poor investment.
 Think about it.
 How often do you hear the investment types bragging about a 0% return?
 Never.